TheNexusAvenger/Roblox-The-Witching-Hour-Remastered/README.md

   with various permutations.
 The original had more types of houses, and more should be added to the remaster to make the selection more diverse.
-- Textures: Some pet skins and costume item textures haven't been re-found.
+- Pet Textures: Some pet skins and costume item textures haven't been re-found.
 They should be found or remade.
+- Item Meshes: The UI was changed from a 2D UI to a 3D UI, but the quest items were not updated.
+3D versions should be made.
 - More pets: Textures exist for Horses, Dragons, and Pigs, but the meshes haven't been found.
 They could be re-added even though they weren't used in the original.